outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 ![zkservice](/assets/zkservice.jpg)

-ZooKeeper is a Distributed Coordination Service for Distributed Applications, relieving them from coordination but focusing on high-level synchronization, configuration maintenance, and groups and naming.
+ZooKeeper is a Distributed Coordination Service for Distributed Applications (i.e. Kafka), relieving them from coordination but focusing on high-level synchronization, configuration maintenance, and groups and naming.

 ZooKeeper defines a hierarchical namespace similar to the structure and a Linux filesystem like the figure below.
 Each node in the tree is named as a path starting with a forward slash '/' (the root node).
 In ZooKeeper parlance, a tree node is called *znode*.